Why Taylor Business Institute?

 With students from over 35 countries in attendance and a rich diverse faculty, Taylor Business Institute promotes programs that prepare students to successfully transition into the American mainstream or other colleges within the United States.
 It provides workplace preparation for employment success following graduation and promotes understanding between cultures.

 At Taylor Business Institute you experience education as it is practiced in the real world.
-Students use equipment that exists in the work place.
-They are introduced to simulation that reflects real work scenarios and are often taught by instructors who work in the career field for which the students are training.
+Students use equipment that exists in the workplace.
+They are introduced to simulation that reflects real work scenarios and is often taught by instructors who work in the career field for which the students are training.

 Mentors are primarily employees from within the college but may include individuals outside of the college who support the college’s mission.

 For more information about this program should contact Samra Saleem at

 U-Pass: Taylor Business Institute provides, through the Chicago Transit Authority, U-Passes for its students.
 These passes are at a discount price.
 The U-Pass allows a student unlimited rides within the Chicago area as long as they are full-time students and attending Taylor Business Institute.
 Students who are participating in the financial aid programs may use these funds to purchase their U-Pass.